jeffcore/genetic-programming/README.md

 # Genetic Programming
 The hello world of evolutionary programming.
-Genetic program that finds a phrase starting with a random population then using evolution.
+Genetic program that finds a phrase starting with a random population, then uses evolution.